7 Essential Fall Prevention Tips for Seniors at Home

 - Grab bars

-4. Wear Proper Footwear
+Wear Proper Footwear

-- Socks on hardwood floors
+- Avoid socks on hardwood floors.

-5. Stay Active and Build Strength
+Stay Active and Build Strength

 Weakness and poor balance are major causes of falls.

-- Strength
+- Strength exercises

-- Balance
+- Balance exercises

-6. Make the Bathroom Safer
+Make the Bathroom Safer

-Bathrooms are one of the highest-risk areas.
+Bathrooms are one of the highest-risk areas for falls because surfaces can be wet and slippery.

 - Grab bars near the toilet and shower